aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ## Introduction

 In this tutorial we will go through all the steps required to correlate a simple experiment.
 This entails the following steps:
-- create a vex file suitable for sfxc
+- create a vex file suitable for SFXC
 - create a correlator control file
 - clock search the experiment
 - do the final correlation

-We will also inspect the correlator output using tool from the sfxc distribution.
+We will also inspect the correlator output using tool from the SFXC distribution.
 Converting this data to FITS for use with AIPS or CASA will be subject of a later tutorial

 ## Optional: Install SFXC

 This step is only necessary when this tutorial is followed on your hardware, SFXC is already installed on the workshop cluster.

-The current prerequisites for SFXC on a recent Debian based system (like Ubuntu) is
+The current prerequisites for SFXC on a recent Debian based system (like Ubuntu) are

 ```bash
 apt-get install -y python3 python3-pip build-essential git flex bison \